acsnevesgit/react-lab/README.md

 ## ❔ About

-<p align="justify">F@b-L@b is a repo for experimenting around, mainly with React components that have different functions.</p>
+<p align="justify">React-L@b is a repo for experimenting around, mainly with React components that have different functions.
+Some are inspired in other projects and/or build with the help of npm.
+The idea is to both let me practice and also to create reusable custom components, which I can later use in the coming projects.</p>

 <p align="right">GIF credits : https://giphy.com</p>